Be prepared to eat food you are not used to eating.

-Monday-Wednesday morning will be a buffet at the Marriott.
-On Thursday morning, all FLTAs will receive a boxed breakfast to accommodate early departures.
+Tuesday - Thursday morning will be a buffet at the Marriott.
+On Friday morning, all FLTAs will receive a boxed breakfast to accommodate early departures.
 Typical American breakfasts include eggs, sausage/bacon, muffins, toast, waffles, pancakes, and milk or juice.
 It is not typical to have rice for breakfast.
 See Menus.

 A lunch will be provided each day near the classrooms where the sessions are held.
 Typical American lunches include sandwiches, salads, chips, and/or soup.
 See Menus.

-On Tuesday, we will have a typical American BBQ (barbecue) at a close-by lake.
-BBQ typically includes grilled hamburgers (and vegetarian burgers) and chicken along with sides such as cole slaw, corn, and salads.
+On Wednesday, we will have a typical American BBQ (barbecue) at a close-by lake.
+BBQ typically includes grilled hamburgers (and vegetarian burgers) and chicken along with sides such as coleslaw, corn, and salads.
 See Menus.

 All meals provided will have various options including vegetarian dishes.
 We have asked that there be no pork served at the buffet meals provided at the Marriott or at the BBQ.
 The beef served is not halal or kosher.
 We understand that there is a difference in belief regarding whether chicken/turkey is halal or not.
 If you are unsure, you should indicate that you want the vegetarian meals on the initial survey before arrival.
 At all buffets, those who signed up as vegetarian will go through the buffet lines first to ensure the vegetarian options are available to them.